News Scenarios Loan Programs About Me Pre-Qual Contact

 It also has unique qualifying features that most lenders never mention.
 Boarder income from a documented roommate can be a compensating factor.
 Rental income from an accessory dwelling unit is eligible.
 Non-occupant co-borrower income can strengthen the file.

 Not every lender prices HomeReady the same way.
-The reduced pricing adjustments only apply to qualifying profiles, and the savings can be significant.
-I run HomeReady against HomePossible, standard conventional, and FHA to find the actual best deal.
+The reduced pricing adjustments only apply to qualifying profiles, and the savings can matter.
+I run HomeReady against HomePossible, standard conventional, and FHA to find the strongest fit.
 Not every borrower who qualifies for HomeReady should use it.
 Sometimes another program wins.

 Key Details